agneesh-dasgupta/angularjs-workoutlog/README.md

 * New framework used (AngularJS) - 20 points
 ### User management ###
 * Users can log in with username and password- 3 points
-* All data is stored in MongoDB database- 3 points
+* All data is stored in MySQL database- 3 points
 * Users can log out- 2 points
 * New users can register- 2 points